Alzy/obs-midi/README.md

  2. click ```configure```
  3. click ```generate```
  4. click ```open project```
- 5. in visual studio, right click on the obs-studio solution and click build
+ 5. In visual studio, right click on the obs-studio solution and click build
  ## Linux
  1. Rerun cmake using your normal options
  2. rerun ```make -j4```